AdobeDocs/journey-optimizer-b2b.en/help/user/content/ai-assistant-emails.md

 1. Create an email from an account journey or open an existing email from a journey node.

-   The email preview page is displayed with the _[!UICONTROL Email Properties]_ on the right.
+   The email preview page is displayed with the _[!UICONTROL Email properties]_ on the right.

 1. Select any of the following tabs to learn how to use AI Assistant in your email property authoring.